nbrantut/FMRay.jl/README.md

 ## Examples

-The `examples/` directory includes Jupyter notebooks illustrating basic usage of different functions.
+The `examples/` directory includes a Jupyter notebook illustrating basic usage and examples of different functions.
+The Julia packages `PyPlot` and `StatsBase` are used for illustrative purposes and will need to be added to run and modify the notebook (along with `IJulia` or equivalent).